 Instructions

-• Preheat the oven to 400°F. Brush both sides of each flatbread with a little olive oil and arrange them on a sheet pan.
-Pre-bake for 6 minutes, remove them from the oven, and set aside.
+• Preheat the oven to 400°F. Brush both sides of the flatbreads lightly with olive oil and place them on a sheet pan.
+Bake for 6 minutes to crisp slightly, then remove from the oven.

-• In a separate bowl, whisk together the sour cream, mayonnaise, garlic, lime juice and zest.
-Mix in half of the corn kernels, stir to combine, and spread half of the mixture over each flatbread.
+• In a mixing bowl, whisk together the sour cream, mayonnaise, garlic, lime juice, and zest.
+Stir in half of the corn kernels.

-• Sprinkle each flatbread with a scant 1/2 teaspoon elote seasoning and bake for 10 to 12 minutes at 400°F, until corn is lightly browned.
+• Sprinkle each flatbread with about 1/2 teaspoon elote seasoning.
+Return to the oven and bake for 10 to 12 minutes, until the cheese is melted and the corn is lightly browned.

-• Remove the flatbreads from the oven and drizzle with crema, if desired.
-Then top each with the crumbled queso fresco and chopped cilantro.
-Slice into squares and serve with lime wedges for an extra burst of fresh lime flavor.
+• Remove the flatbreads from the oven.
+Drizzle with crema, then top with queso fresco and chopped cilantro.
+Slice and serve with lime wedges.

 Notes

-To make elote seasoning, combine 2 tablespoons of chili powder with 1 teaspoon of smoked paprika, 1-1/2 teaspoons of sugar, 1/2 teaspoon of cumin, 1 teaspoon each of garlic powder, onion powder, and salt.
+Combine 2 tablespoons chili powder with 1 teaspoon smoked paprika, 1-1/2 teaspoons of sugar, 1/2 teaspoon of cumin, 1 teaspoon each of garlic powder, onion powder, and salt.
 Mix well and store in an airtight container.
+Taste before using and adjust the amount to suit your preferred level of heat and salt.

 Nutrition